Blizzard Starts Drive To Recruit More Women and Ethnic Minorities

 So just don't write down the numbers then.

-I know a girl that used to work for Blizzard (Score:2)
+I know a girl that used to work for Blizzard (Score:4, Informative)

 Makes a lot of sense (Score:2)